-Most people fail at brewing a perfect cup of coffee before they even begin, by using pre-ground coffee beans.
-79% of Americans brew their coffee at home.
+Most people fail at brewing a perfect cup of coffee before they even begin by using pre-ground coffee beans.
+Seventy-nine percent of Americans brew their coffee at home.
 But how many have it freshly ground as well?

 Underestimating this part of the process is one of the most common mistakes even the most advanced coffee lovers make.
 But we’re here to help you prevent it and help you understand why a good coffee grinder is the equipment key to success.

 What are the main grind sizes?
 Which ones are suitable for your preferred method of brewing?
 And what is the best grinder to choose to perform the task?

 We’ll answer all these questions and help you take your morning cup to the next level.

 Why Not Buy Pre-Ground Coffee?

 By grinding your coffee just before brewing, you’re ensuring its freshness.
 Remember, a coffee bean is an organic product whose flavors are affected by outside factors.
 Since it’s the product of a plant and not some synthetically produced commodity, it can’t maintain consistent flavor and qualities for an extended period of time.

 When the beans are roasted, CO2 is released, which helps to release the oils and create the characteristic aroma and enhance the flavor.
 Floral and fruity notes come primarily from this process.

 Further, when oxygen enters the coffee grounds, the cells within break down and make it taste lively.
 Without it, the coffee is muddy, dull, and soapy.

 Therefore, if you’re not grinding the beans just before you’re about to make your cup, you are risking losing these key qualities.